shreyaanumkonda/social-media-api-go/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## Credits & License

+This project was built as a learning exercise by following [Tiago's YouTube tutorial](https://youtu.be/h3fqD6IprIA?si=MyOXi4flYJrDWH0k).
+I implemented my own version, added improvements, and fixed bugs.

+**Original Source**: The tutorial and original source code are available on [Tiago's YouTube channel](https://youtu.be/h3fqD6IprIA?si=MyOXi4flYJrDWH0k) and [GitHub repository](https://github.com/sikozonpc/GopherSocial).

-This project is for educational purposes.
-Please respect the original tutorial author's work.
+**License**: This project is for educational purposes only.
+This repository should not be used for commercial purposes.
+Please respect the original tutorial author's work and refer to their repository for the official version.

 ---